-- Hide, or felt a need to hide, their gaming from others?
+- Hide, or have you ever felt a need to hide, your gaming from others?

-- Get upset or frustrated when they can’t game?
+- Feel upset or frustrated when you can’t use technology?

-- Get defensive when people try to talk to them about their gaming habits?
+- Get defensive when people try to talk to you about your tech habits?

-- Spend more than a healthy amount of money on gaming? (games, tournaments, consoles, systems, etc)
+- Spend more than a healthy amount of money on technology? (games, equipment, swag, tournaments, consoles, systems, etc.)

-- Feel a need increase play time more in order to enjoy the games?
+- Desire to need increase time more in order to enjoy your technology?